 Adaptivity plays an important role in communication engineering, and has been shown to improve performance, e.g., in TCP congestion control~\cite{RFC5348}, or WiFi rate control~\cite{WiFi}.
-An adaptive wireless stack faces many challenges: interference comes in many patterns (e.g., bursts or slow channel-fading)~\cite{Srinivasan2008-burstiness,Liang2010-survivginwifi}, and is often unique to each deployment.
-Further, unlike with TCP, internal dynamics, e.g., device positions, density, and mobility, can have a drastic impact on performance.
+A self-adaptive wireless stack faces many challenges, as interference comes in many patterns (e.g., bursts or slow channel-fading)~\cite{Srinivasan2008-burstiness}, and is often unique to each deployment.
+Further, device positions, density, and mobility, have a drastic impact on performance.
 In ST protocols, increasing the number of retransmissions is shown to increase reliability under interference, along with using channel-hopping~\cite{Lim2017-RobustGlossy, Istomin2018-Crystal2}.
-Secondly, in dense ST deployments and in the absence of interference, not all concurrent transmissions are required to ensure correct reception~\cite{Carlson2013-XFCS,Sarkar2016-Sleeping-Beauty}.
-Likewise, leaf nodes at the end of a non-mobile network are not helpful to the dissemination~\cite{Zhang2017-LessIsMore}.
-In both cases, devices do not need to participate in the flood propagation and can be deactivated earlier to save energy.
-Thus, we define a ST protocol as adaptive if (1) it reacts to external environment dynamics and (2) adapts to its topology over time, and define it as self-adaptive if it is able to learn by itself how to be adaptive.
+Yet, in dense ST deployments and in the absence of interference, not all concurrent transmissions are required to ensure correct reception~\cite{Carlson2013-XFCS,Sarkar2016-Sleeping-Beauty}.
+Likewise, leaf nodes at the edge of a non-mobile network are not helpful to the dissemination~\cite{Zhang2017-LessIsMore}.
+In such cases, devices do not need to participate in the flood propagation and can be deactivated earlier to save energy.
+Thus, we define an ST protocol as adaptive if (1) it reacts to external environment dynamics and (2) adapts to its topology over time, and define it as self-adaptive if it is able to learn by itself how to be adaptive.